huggingface/lerobot/examples/7_get_started_with_real_robot.md

 For a visual guide, refer to the [video tutorial of the configuration procedure](https://youtu.be/U78QQ9wCdpY).

-To connect and configure the leader arm, run the following code in your terminal within the same Python session:
+To connect and configure the leader arm, run the following code in the same Python interactive session as earlier in the tutorial:
 ```python
 leader_arm.connect()
 ```